Consensys/doc.goquorum/docs/concepts/security-framework.md

 !!! note

-    In a consortium network, every member does not need to be a validator, and can remain as members.
-Each member will still have a full copy of the chain data and has full ability to transact (private or public) on the network.
-To prevent the network halting, all validator have additional responsibility to ensure that their node does not go down and is available per SLAs of the consortium agreements.
+    In a consortium network, every member does not need to be a validator.
+Each non-validating member will still have a full copy of the chain data and has full ability to transact (private or public) on the network.
+To prevent the network halting, all validators have additional responsibility to ensure that their node does not go down and is available per SLAs of the consortium agreements.

 ### Security checklist